prometheus/procfs/README.md

 ```

 Next, make the required changes to the extracted files in the `fixtures` directory.
 When
-the changes are complete, run `make update-fixtures` to create a new `fixtures.ttar` file
+the changes are complete, run `make update_fixtures` to create a new `fixtures.ttar` file
 based on the updated `fixtures` directory.
 And finally, verify the changes using
 `git diff fixtures.ttar`.